ttrenty/QLabs/README.md

 ```

-## 🔥 Current Implementation(s)
+## 🔥 Current Implementation

-The current implemtnation uses State Vector which is an efficient method for simulating
+The current implementation uses a State Vector approach, which is an efficient method for simulating small-scale quantum circuits (20–30 qubits) with high precision.
+This approach also enables relatively straightforward exact gradient computations.
-with high precision smaller scale qubits system of 20-30 qubits.
-It also allow for
-easily accessible gradient computations.

-Another possible implemenation would be using Tensor Network, this method is effective
-for large circuits, however with less precision in the calculations and with more
-expensive gradients computations.
+An alternative implementation for the futur could be using the Tensor Network approach.
+This method is more suitable for larger circuits but offers lower precision and would involves more computationally expensive gradient calculations.

 ## 📄 License